Patro Eisden Maasmechelen

 Koninklijke Patro Eisden Maasmechelen is a Belgian football club from the municipality of Maasmechelen in Limburg.
 The club play in Challenger Pro League, the second tier of Belgian football.

 History

 The original club name was V.V.
 Patro Eisden until 1992 when it was changed to K. Patro Eisden.
 In 1998, it was again changed to K. Maasland Maasmechelen in the hope of gaining supporters from the whole Maasland region.
-In 2001 the team adopted the current name after signing a deal with Roda JC.
+In 2001 the team adopted the name K. Patro Maasmechelen after signing a deal with Roda JC.